CameronCombs578/Knowledge-Base-Combs/content/antarctica-habitats-animals/antarctica-fish.md

 		- This creature is excellent in its sense of sight and smell.
 ## Summary

 Fish in Antarctica are amazing creatures ranging in size and color.
 Fish can be found in practically every large body of water, making them great creatures to study.
+Some fish can be food for a mammal called [[antarctica-mammals|Orca]].